Mastercard-Gateway/simplify-prestashop-module-archive/README.md

-# Simplify Commerce payment gateway for PrestaShop
+# Simplify Commerce payment module for PrestaShop

 This plugin adds Simplify Commerce as a payment option on your PrestaShop checkout page.